·

 Born 1988, Madrid.

-Artist and early-career scientist with ten years of experience in illustration and design.
-Committed to a multidisciplinary approach to marine conservation, creates art to communicate scientific research and to inspire the general public to care for science and the ocean.
+Artist and early-career scientist with over ten years of experience in illustration and design.
+Committed to a multidisciplinary approach to marine conservation, creates art to communicate scientific research and inspire the general public to care for science and the ocean.
 Accomplished in various media, uses both hand-drawing and digital software to produce natural history plates, scientific figures or art installations.
 Works independently or in collaboration with other artists and scientists to communicate forefront oceanographic studies.

 ·